Months ago, I introduced you to my Heart Healing Prayer method which allows you to prayer journal and process through a struggle in your life.

 It might not resolve your problem, but it will surely encourage you and make you stronger in your faith.
 Those are the blessings of peace and comfort when the heaviness of life bears down!

 I also have two new WORTHY Bible Study Journals (8.5″ x 11″) with two distinct designs (inside and out)—leaf and tree motifs.
-Each journal uses WORTHY prompts and offers colorful spaces for writing your notes in while studying, applying, and praying the Scriptures.
+Each journal uses WORTHY prompts and offers colorful spaces for writing your notes down while studying, applying, and praying the Scriptures.